A tibble: 2 × 5

 \[ {\text{Life Expectancy}_i} = \beta_0 + \beta_1 \text{GDP}_i + u_i \]

-, we could quickly generate estimates to get at the correlation But first, as always, let’s plot it before running the regression
+Using the gapminder package in R, we could quickly generate estimates to get at the correlation But first, as always, let’s plot it before running the regression

 Visualize the OLS fit?
 Is \(\beta_1\) positive or negeative?

-, we could quickly generate estimates for
+Using the gapminder, we could quickly generate estimates for

 \[ \widehat{\text{Life Expectancy}_i} = \hat{\beta_0} + \hat{\beta_1} \cdot \text{GDP}_i \]